djblechn-su/Free-Agency-Shiny-App/README.md

 ﻿# Free-Agency-Shiny-App
 Prototype for a Shiny application to predict Free Agent Salaries in the NBA.
+Check https://github.com/djblechn-su/Python-Project for completed Free Agent Predictor application in Python.